zAbuQasem/bottle-unsign/README.md

 # bottle-unsign

-bottle-unsign is a Python tool for encoding, decoding, and performing dictionary attacks on cookies using HMAC-based encryption.
+bottle-unsign is a Python tool for encoding, decoding, and performing dictionary attacks on bottle framework cookies.

 ## Features